NdumisoMkhasibe/My-WeThinkCode-2025-Pre-Academic-Year-Student-Learning-Plan/README.md

 Positives:
 > I feel excited to review my work with my mentor tommorrow on our biweekly meetings.
 I believe I will be able to get clarity and real gauge of how far I am with my preparation.

+Week 3 : Introduction To Programming With Python (Week 3) Topics : fuel, grocery, outdated and taqueria

+Negatives:
+> I am still unsure if we should be uploading our work on gitlab or github.
+Our performance manager said he will respond to us.
+> I am worried about the financial implications of persueing my career.

+Positives:
+> So far the questions are understandable and slightly easier than the bootcamp questions I did before.
+> I believe this course has been very informative so far.